GOPIKAVPILLAI/e_commerce/README.md

 Description

 This project is a web scraper for a selected Japanese e-commerce platform, developed using Django, Scrapy, and Celery.
 It scrapes product data, including title, description, selling status, and condition.
-The project features asynchronous task processing with Celery, error handling, and logging.
-Bonus features include RabbitMQ integration for task queue management and Docker for containerization.
-It also supports pagination to scrape multiple pages of product listings.
+The project features asynchronous task processing with Celery, error handling, and logging.It also supports pagination to scrape multiple pages of product listings.

 Technologies Used